logdog/YouTube/README.md

 ```
 You may need to answer some questions by typing `y` or `a` in order to finish the installation process.
 Verify proper install by opening new terminal and running `ffmpeg` and checking the program runs.

-4. Install [VSCode](https://code.visualstudio.com/download).
-I recommend checking the optional boxes in the installation to allow VSCode to appear in the file explorer, and also allowing VSCode to add to Path.
+3. Install [VSCode](https://code.visualstudio.com/download).
+I recommend checking the optional "Open with Code" boxes in the installation on page 5.

+4. Install [git for windows](https://git-scm.com/download/win).
+I recommend changing the default editor to Visual Studio Code in the installatoin on page 5.
+Verify proper install by opening a new terminal and running `git -v`.

 5. Copy the code in this repository.
 In the command line, navigate to suitable location.
 Then run
 ```